knative/docs/docs/eventing/samples/writing-receive-adapter-source/06-yaml.md

 Start a minikube cluster.

 _If you already have a Kubernetes cluster running, you can skip this step.
-The cluster must be 1.14+_
+The cluster must be 1.15+_

 ```sh
 minikube start
 ```

-Setup ko to use the minikube docker instance and local registery
+Setup `ko` to use the minikube docker instance and local registry
 ```sh
 eval $(minikube docker-env)
 export KO_DOCKER_REPO=ko.local